 *This business loan calculator assumes a monthly interest rate of 3.3% and a 2% draw fee.
 Your interest rate and credit limit may vary based on your application.
 No draw fee in CO, GA, IN, NJ and OK.

-5 Types of Small Business Funding
+Small Business Funding Options

-Business Line of Credit
+1. Business Line of Credit

 A line of credit is a lot like a business credit card: A lender approves you for an amount of money that can be drawn on whenever necessary.
 You only pay interest on the funds you take out.
 As you repay the lender, your money is available again without having to reapply for the loan.

 Pros & Cons: Lines of credit are among the most flexible loans available for businesses, allowing you to withdraw when you need and repay on a flexible payment schedule.
 One of the few downsides could be the limit.
-Every business receives a limit on the amount of financing they can draw, but that amount is available again as it’s repaid.
+Every business receives a limit on the amount of financing they can draw, but that amount becomes available again as it’s repaid.

 The terms of these loans are generally flexible to a business’s needs and vary as such.